wcgordon1/yrx/src/content/directory/clickup-reddit-marketing.md

 ---
 title: ClickUp
 tagline: ClickUp™ | The everything app for work
-description: YXR.io can help HubSpot win high-intent moments on Reddit by creating strategic posts and comments that rank on Google.
-We target keywords like “best CRM for startups,” using high-karma accounts to influence threads and defend your brand in organic search.
-Our team manages everything from ideation to moderation outreach, driving real traffic and brand authority through Reddit's trusted user base.
+description: YXR.io can help ClickUp dominate high-intent search moments by strategically inserting SEO-optimized Reddit content into conversations that rank on Google.
+We create and amplify threads like “ClickUp vs Notion” and “best task management app for remote teams,” using high-karma accounts and community-driven insights to ensure ClickUp shows up where buyers are already searching.
+Our Reddit SEO strategy drives qualified traffic, boosts ClickUp’s authority across competitive keywords, and turns comparison threads into conversion paths.
 live: "https://www.hubspot.com/"
 logo:
   url: "/images/directory/clickup2.png"